-Minnesota Statutes require that the administrators of the approximately 400 skilled nursing facilities in Minnesota maintain licensure with the Board of Examiners for Nursing Home Administrators (BENHA).
+Minnesota Statutes require that the administrators of the approximately 400 skilled nursing facilities in Minnesota maintain licensure with the Board of Executives for Long-Term Services and Supports (BELTSS).

-BENHA is a Minnesota Health Related Licensing Board whose 11 members are appointed by the governor.
+BELTSS is a Minnesota Health Related Licensing Board whose 12 members are appointed by the governor.
 Board membership is set in statute and includes licensed administrators, a nurse, a doctor, and public members.
-BENHA currently has approximately 850 licensees.
+BELTSS currently has approximately 850 licensees.

 - To become licensed as an administrator a person must meet board requirements and pass examinations to test their knowledge of subjects related to nursing home administration.

 - To remain licensed, an administrator must meet continuing education requirements set by the board and practice in accord with federal and state laws and regulations and board standards.

 Minnesota Law and Board Rules govern licensure requirements and process.
 If there is an unforeseen conflict between Minnesota Statute and Rules and this Handbook, the law and rules supersede.
 As statutes, rules, and board interpretations change, the information in this section may become outdated.
 Applicants are responsible for ensuring that they have knowledge of and comply with all current laws and rules.
 Contact the Board office with any questions or to ensure the currency of information.